ecmwf/earthkit-data/docs/release_notes/deprecations_1.rst

     fl = ekd.from_source("file", "test6.grib").to_fieldlist()

-The available conversion types can be quickly accessed by calling :py:attr:`Data.available_types` on the returned object.
+The list of available conversion types can be quickly get by calling :py:attr:`Data.available_types` on the returned object.
 E.g.:

 .. code-block:: python